Appealing price. Lumens and light color are comparable to incandescent bulbs. Not as bulky as CFL bulbs.

 Can be used in enclosed fixtures without overheating.
 "Daylight" color spectrum is brighter than yellow incandescent bulbs.
 Sturdier construction than CFLs.

 Although described as "soft white," some owners argue it's more of a yellow hue.

-Great for indoor/outdoor use and smart home applications.
+Great for indoor/outdoor and smart home use.
 Dimmable.
-The plastic globe is cooler to the touch than traditional glass bulbs.
+Plastic globe is cooler to the touch than traditional glass.

 Expensive.
 Doesn't connect easily to some smart systems.
 Light may be brighter and whiter than expected.